Expense Reimbursement

 What This Workflow Automates

-2. Extracts vendor name, GSTIN, invoice number, receipt date, line-item descriptions, line amounts, tax breakup (CGST/SGST/IGST or US sales tax), and total payable from the receipt image or PDF.
+Vendor name, GSTIN, invoice number, receipt date, every line description with its amount, tax breakup (CGST/SGST/IGST or US sales tax), and total payable extracted from receipt images or PDFs — including itemized hotel folios where mini-bar and movie lines hide between room and meal entries.

-3. Computes a perceptual hash on the receipt image and a tuple match on (vendor, date, amount, last-4-of-bill-number) against every prior claim from the same employee in the trailing 180 days; blocks the second submission with a pointer to the original claim ID.
+Receipt image hashed and matched on the tuple (vendor, date, amount, last-4-of-bill-number) against every claim from the same employee in the trailing 180 days.
+Second submission blocked with pointer to the original claim ID, approver, and payout date.

-4. Validates each line against the T&E policy threshold table — meal caps, hotel caps by city tier, mileage rates — and splits any over-cap amount into a non-reimbursable sub-line with the policy clause cited inline.
+Each line evaluated against the T&E policy threshold table — meal caps, hotel caps by city tier, mileage rates, per-diem matrices.
+Over-cap amount splits into a non-reimbursable sub-line with the specific policy clause cited inline; finance edits the rules through a console without touching workflow code.

 Edge Cases We Simulate